vjekoart/retrovizor/Readme.md

             * Recompile only affected file, create bundle if not `native`, and move affected file or the whole bundle to dist
         * Simplify component `index.js` file by removing the need to provide low level detail tech stuff
 * Testing
+    * Complete test coverage for services and components
     * Enable tests for views, and maybe templates?

 ## Configuration